LocalCoinSwap/bitcoin-trading-scripts/Readme.md

 ### Running these examples

 To run these examples in Python, you'll need to install the latest version of Electrum wallet on your system.
-While Electrum is famous as a Bitcoin wallet, it is also the most comprehensive and well-maintained Python Bitcoin library around today.
+While Electrum is famous as a Bitcoin wallet, it is also the most comprehensive, and well-maintained, Python Bitcoin library around today.

 If you're a hobby rather than professional coder, we've included a short installation guide to get you started with the file `Installation.md`.
 If you just want to see/run the code yourself without reading the explanation we've also included `CodeDemonstration.py`.